rclone/rclone/MANUAL.md

       --exclude stringArray                  Exclude files matching pattern
-      --exclude-from stringArray             Read exclude patterns from file --exclude-if-present string            Exclude directories if filename is present --fast-list                            Use recursive list if available.
+      --exclude-from stringArray             Read exclude patterns from file --exclude-if-present string            Exclude directories if filename is present --expect-continue-timeout duration     Timeout when using expect / 100-continue in HTTP (default 1s) --fast-list                            Use recursive list if available.
 Uses more memory but fewer transactions.
       --files-from stringArray               Read list of source-file names from file -f, --filter stringArray                   Add a file-filtering rule